The elf wore winter away with a smile,

 a look inside, for that’s where his tickets

-to rainbows would hide.
+to secrets would hide.
 Close your eyes

 little one and soon you will see

-that magical box in the tall pine tree,
+that magical box in the tall pine tree.

-that you hold the key to the magic inside.
+you hold the key to the magic inside.

-Just by believing you can open the lid
+Just by believing, you can open the lid

 on moonbeams and dreams